sombriks/rosetta-beer-store/beer-store-service-java-spring-boot/README.md

 **5.1.1 version** or superior.

-If you wish to develop using visual studio code, don't forget to run gradle tasks to generate `.classpath` eclipse files, since it uses it to proper configure a java project.
+If you wish to develop using visual studio code, don't forget to run gradle tasks to generate `.classpath` eclipse files, since it uses it to properly configure a java project.

 See `gradle tasks` output to see complete list of available tasks.